 Our students really go out of their way for each other.
 Each year, students nominate each other for our baseball-loving Dean’s Red Sox Award (literally, a pair of red socks).
 Submissions range from “My hero is _________.
 When my car stalled at the bottom of the Pali, _____ met up with me and waited with me until a tow truck arrived.
 I asked him not to because he had a final exam the next morning, but before I knew it, he was on his way.” to “My hero is _________.
 When my jaw was wired shut from the bike accident, she hooked me up with two packs of Ensure.
 Saved my life.”

 Community is more than just a buzzword at the University of Hawai’i – it’s really defines us in all that we do.
-I’d encourage your readers to click through and check out pictures from our recent “Stew Day” – a day when the UH faculty and staff take a moment to honor our students by donning aprons and funny hats and serving them stew for lunch.
+Each year we celebrate "Stew Day"– a day when the UH faculty and staff take a moment to honor our students by donning aprons and funny hats and serving them stew for lunch.

 Another reason our law school is unique is because our small faculty-student ratio (8:1) creates a personal and productive learning environment.
 Unlike many larger law schools on the Mainland, Hawai’i Law’s faculty is both accomplished AND accessible.